These five signs will let you know whether you are traveling down the wrong path.

 You feel like everything is against you, and it was one roadblock after another

-Sometimes, the universe gives up subtly and smacks you with a two by four.
+Sometimes, the universe gives up subtly and smacks you with a two-by-four.
 It feels like the more effort you put in to make something work, the more things go wrong.
-Chaos seem to run rampant despite your careful planning and repeated attempts to right the ship.
+Chaos seems to run rampant despite your careful planning and repeated attempts to right the ship.

 These are all ways that the universe uses to encourage you to jump off the hamster wheel.
 You can only spin in circles for so long before you become dizzy and incoherent.

 This does not mean that good and meaningful things do not require effort and work, but in my experience, there is usually some indicator of things ‘aligning’ or feeling right.
 If that is missing, evaluate why!

 Sometimes it takes a while to find your path

 It is ok if you don’t find your path right away.
 You might even end up on some scenic roads that take you to your ultimate course the long way.
 The hardest thing for people is that sometimes we invest a lot of money and time on the wrong path.

 For example, I have a Master’s degree in leadership and management.
 I have no desire to work in the corporate world and manage people ever again.
 I could have kept going, trying to fit the round peg of my personality into the square hole that is most corporate ideologies, but I would have hated every moment.

 Instead, I use the skills I learned: clear communication, motivating and inspiring others, time management, and many others to follow my bliss and do what I love.